matze-dd/Tex2txt/README.md

 - text in heading macros as \\section\{...\} is extracted with added interpunction
 - suitable placeholders for \\ref, \\eqref, \\pageref, and \\cite
-- "undeclared" macros are silently ignored, keeping their arguments with enclosing \{\} braces removed
+- “undeclared” macros are silently ignored, keeping their arguments with enclosing \{\} braces removed
 - treatment of \\verb(\*) macros and verbatim(\*) environments, see LAB:VERBATIM in script